 After his death, the gods took pity and allowed to spend the hereafter as a constellation.

-There are references to the constellation dating back more than 30,000 years, and many cultures recognize the pattern and have their owns names and stories associated with the stars.
+There are references to the constellation dating back more than 30,000 years, and many cultures recognize the pattern and have their own names and stories associated with the stars.

 The Orion Nebula is also located within the constellation, bright enough to be visible to the naked eye in some places.
-It was first definitively described in the early 1600s.
+Records date to the early 1600s.

 The Royal Navy gave the name to ships.
 Ford sold an Orion sedan in Europe.
 Various space-going vessels have used the name, too.
 Jethro Tull and Metallica both wrote songs about the hunter.
 A 1977 novel titled Orion supposed what would happen if a rock star faked his own death, and then a real singer took the stage name Orion in 1980, fueling the stories that Elvis Presley was alive.

-What do you think of Orion?
+What do you think of the baby name Orion?
 Have you met any boys with the name?